Input Reduction Enhanced LLM-based Program Repair: Experimental Setup

 \subsection{Benchmark}

-A fair study of input reduction for automated program repair (APR) requires two features that existing datasets lack: (1) \emph{long failure‑inducing test inputs} and (2) \emph{low risk of training leakage}.
-Widely used suites such as Defects4J~\cite{just2014defects4j}, Human‑EvalFix~\cite{muennighoffoctopack}, and TutorCode~\cite{yang2024cref} include only tiny tests, usually a few hundred characters, so they do not reveal how well an APR pipeline copes when the failing input grows to tens of kilobytes.
-Meanwhile, most of those benchmarks were released years ago and are drawn from popular open‑source projects that large language models have almost certainly seen, which can overstate repair accuracy.
+A fair study of input reduction for automated program repair (APR) requires two features that existing datasets lack: (1) \emph{long failure-inducing test inputs} and (2) \emph{low risk of training leakage}.
+Widely used suites such as Defects4J~\cite{just2014defects4j}, Human-EvalFix~\cite{muennighoffoctopack}, and TutorCode~\cite{yang2024cref}, Codeflaws~\cite{7965296}, and the subset of LeetCode collected by Fan~\cite{fan2023automated} primarily contain only tiny tests, usually a few hundred characters, thus they do not reveal how well an APR pipeline copes when the failing input grows to tens of kilobytes.
+Meanwhile, most of those benchmarks were released years ago and are drawn from popular open-source projects that large language models have almost certainly seen, which can overstate repair accuracy.
 To our knowledge, no existing benchmark simultaneously offers long failure-inducing tests and low leakage risk; therefore, we need to build a new benchmark to fill this gap.

-To meet the two requirements, the data source must publish every test file, including the largest hidden cases, and it must appear after the training cut‑off dates of selected LLMs.
-Codeforces does not satisfy the first point because it shares only small samples.
+To meet the two requirements, the data source must publish every test file, including the largest hidden cases, and it must appear after the training cut-off dates of selected LLMs.
+LeetCode and Codeforces (including its variant Codeflaws) do not satisfy the first point because they do not share or share only small samples.
 AtCoder, by contrast, released the full test archives for every Beginner Contest (ABC) up to ABC 377, providing us with large inputs along with an official oracle.
-Therefore, we select all the satisfied tasks from ABC contests numbered 361 to 377, a span entirely after the knowledge cut‑offs of the 4 LLMs we evaluate.
+Therefore, we select all the satisfied tasks from ABC contests numbered 361 to 377, a span entirely after the knowledge cut-offs of the 4 LLMs we evaluate.
 From each contest, we retain tasks whose largest official test file is at least 4 KB and whose difficulty level is between C and F, ensuring that the tasks remain solvable for LLMs.
-Table~\ref{tab:lftbench_comp} lists the chosen 20 tasks.

-Therefore, the benchmark contains 20 tasks: 6 C, 8 D, and 6 E/F. For each task, we collect the ten most recent C++ submissions that failed on a large test before July 1, 2025, resulting in a total of 200 bugs.
-The median failing‑input size is over 1 MB, and the largest single file exceeds 8 MB, which is large enough to trigger the “lost‑in‑the‑middle” effect.
+To make input diversity explicit, we also categorize the input formats into 6 families and report coverage in Table~\ref{tab:lftbench-input-summary}.
+For cross-language validation, we additionally prepare \datasetpy, which mirrors the same 20 tasks and reuses the official tests; each task contributes one wrong-answer Python submission.
+For each task, we manually collect 10 C++ and 1 Python submissions that failed on a large test before July 1, 2025, resulting in 200 and 20 bugs, respectively.
+The median failing-input size is over 1 MB, and the largest single file exceeds 8 MB, which is large enough to trigger the “lost-in-the-middle” effect.